abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 ## Workflows for a Client making a Composition Request

-There are two workflows for a client make a compostion request, depending on whether the request is for a specific composition or an constrained composition.
+There are two workflows for a client to make a compostion request: a specific composition workflow and a constrained composition workflow.

-Here are the few operations that a client is expected to use during creation and management of Composed Systems using the Redfish Composition models.
+Here are the operations that a client is expected to use during the creation and management of Composed Systems using the Redfish Composition models.
 The examples below expect the client will have a valid Redfish session or Basic Authentication header.

 ### Identify If Redfish Service Supports Composition